-The scientists published their findings in the journal Science.
+The scientists published their findings on August 16 in the journal Science.
 In theory, two bits of data could be incorporated per nucleotide, implying that each gram of DNA could store 455 exabytes of data (1 exabyte is 1 million terabytes), which outstrips inorganic storage devices like flash memory, hard disks, and even quantum-computing methods.

 Geneticist George Church and his colleagues made significant gains on previous attempts, augmenting it by at least 600 times.
 For now, this organic storage is still years away as there is no practical way of using it every day.
 It requires days of lab work to retrieve and store information since DNA strands have to be synthesized or sequenced to read the data.